-PermitPost allows you to pay by deferred payment option and is available to New Zealand Post credit account holders.
-It can be used to pay for most of our postal services when sending 300 or more mail items within New Zealand or overseas and is mandatory when using Bulk Mail.
+PermitPost allows you to pay by deferred payment and is available to New Zealand Post credit account holders.
+It can be used to pay for most of our postal services when sending 300 or more mail items at a time within New Zealand or overseas and is mandatory when using Bulk Mail.

 - Helps you access Bulk Mail.
 A PermitPost number is mandatory if you want to use any of the Bulk Mail products.